NormalNvim/NormalNvim/README.md

 * ⚡ Lazy: Plugins are loaded lazily, providing super fast performance.
 * 😎 Plugins are self-contained: Allowing you to easily delete what you don't want.
 * 🔋 Batteries included: Most plugins you will ever need are inclued and debugged.
 Get the best user experience out of the box and forget about nasty bugs in your Neovim config.
-* 🔒 Plugin version lock: Options to choose "stable" or "nightly" channels to choose between locking your plugin versions, or go bleeding edge and have the latest updates.
+* 🔒 Plugin version lock: You canchoose "stable" or "nightly" channels to lock your plugin versions, or go bleeding edge and have the last updates.
 * 🔙 Rollbacks: You can easily recover from a nvim distro update using :NvimRollbackRestore
 * 🔥 Hot reload: Every time you change something in your config, the changes are reflected on nvim on real time without need to restart.
 * 📱 Phone friendly: Good usability even on smalll screens.